 For a first-time passport, you must present all the required documentation, which includes your completed passport application form, your proof of identity, proof of your U.S. citizenship, any necessary court documents, a properly-sized photo, and the correct fees.

-Check with the Atlanta Passport Agency by phone or online to learn which forms of payment they will accept.
-Most passport agencies now accept credit or debit cards [not ATM cards], as well as cash or a personal check.
+Check with the Atlanta Passport Agency by phone or online to learn which forms of payment they accept.
+Most passport agencies accept credit or debit cards [not ATM cards], as well as cash or a personal check.